pricehatfield/finaggle/README.md

   - `Tags`: String (optional, comma-separated values, may contain spaces, may be empty)
   - `Amount`: Decimal (negative for debits, positive for credits)
   - `reconciled_key`: String (see Reconciliation Key Format section)
-  - `Matched`: String (strictly "True" or "False", preserved as text for human readability)
+  - `Matched`: String (strictly "True" or "False", for human readability)
 - **Notes**:
   - Tags can contain multiple values (e.g., "Joint,Price")
   - Tags field may be empty
   - Amounts are in decimal format
-  - Matched field is preserved as text for human readability
   - Account field includes card type and last 4 digits

 ### Output Format